Go back to Richel Bilderbeek's homepage.

 A pointer is a type that holds an address.

-When a pointer is uninitialized, it should point to NULL.
-You initialize a pointer using new, which reserves free space for the dynamically allocated instance and returns the address to it.
+A pointer can be initialized with the keyword new, which reserves free space for the dynamically allocated instance and returns the address to it.

 C++ does not free this memory on its own.
 Therefore, you have to call delete to do so.